 Strapatsada or kagiana is a popular dish in Greece especially in the summer months when there is an excess of fresh tomatoes.
 It’s very easy and quick to make and has only a few ingredients that make it a great choice for family lunches or light snacks on busy days.
 You could also find it in tavernas and mezedopolia (meze & drink places) in its plain version made with just tomatoes and eggs or with the addition of feta cheese and sometimes fries.

-In my house, we like to have it usually for lunch served with some warm & crispy bread or pitta bread slices and some salad on the side.
+In my house, we like to have it usually for lunch served with some warm & crispy bread or pitta bread slices and some salad on the side like a traditional Greek salad.
 It’s also great for breakfast or brunch as it’s full of protein and goodness and will give you enough energy to start your day.

 - Quick and easy to prepare.

 - You only need 5 main ingredients to make it.

 - Great side dish or appetizer with some crispy bread or pitta bread.